ryanflorence/react-training/lessons/01-your-first-component.md

 ```

 Rather than observing state over time, we just consider the current
 state and build up our `className`.
-There is no adding / removing, just
+There is no adding or removing, just
 building.
-Its actually the same mental model as server rendering.
+Again, its the same mental model as server rendering.
 You
 don't observe fields in the database and then change the HTML a route
 will render, you just render the data as it is right now.